-German prosecutors have issued arrest warrants for thirteen CIA operatives linked to the kidnapping and torture of German citizen Khaled El-Masri.
-The arrest warrants were announced at a time that the US practice known as extraordinary rendition is coming under increasing scrutiny around the globe.
+German prosecutors have issued arrest warrants for 13 CIA operatives linked to the kidnapping and torture of German citizen Khalid El-Masri.
+The arrest warrants were announced at a time that the U.S. practice known as extraordinary rendition is coming under increasing scrutiny around the globe.
 We speak with award-winning journalist Stephen Grey. [includes rush transcript]

-German prosecutors have issued arrest warrants for thirteen CIA operatives linked to the kidnapping and torture of a German citizen three years ago.
-The man — Khaled El-Masri — was seized in Macedonia and then flown on a CIA jet to a secret U.S. jail in Afghanistan.
+AMY GOODMAN: We turn now to German prosecutors who have issued arrest warrants for 13 CIA operatives linked to the kidnapping and torture of a German citizen three years ago.
+The man is named Khalid El-Masri.
+He was seized in Macedonia, then flown on a CIA jet to a secret U.S. jail in Afghanistan.
 He was held for five months, tortured and then released.

-Meanwhile the Canadian government agreed last week to pay nearly nine million dollars to Maher Arar.
-He is the Canadian citizen who was seized by U.S. officials in Kennedy airport in 2002 and then sent to a Syrian jail where he was tortured.
-Khaled El-Masri, Abu Omar and Maher Arar were all seized as part of the secretive U.S. program known as extraordinary rendition.
-El- Masri and Arar tried to sue the CIA in federal court but their cases were dismissed on grounds that they would reveal state secrets.
-Earlier this week El-Masri’s lawyer, Manfred Gnjidic, called for accountability.
+Meanwhile, the Canadian government agreed last week to pay over $9 million to Maher Arar.
+He is the Canadian citizen who was seized by U.S. officials at Kennedy Airport in New York City in 2002, then sent to a Syrian jail where he was tortured.
+Khalid El-Masri, Abu Omar, Maher Arar were all seized as part of the secretive U.S. program known as extraordinary rendition.
+El-Masri and Arar tried to sue the CIA in federal court, but their cases were dismissed on grounds that they would reveal state secrets.
+Earlier this week, El-Masri’s lawyer, Manfred Gnjidic, called for accountability.

 MANFRED GNJIDIC: Mr. El-Masri needs three things.
 The first thing is that the American government has to confirm what they have done to him.
 The second, what he’s interested in is that they do explain why this happened to him.
 And the third thing is now, because we know now that he’s innocent, that they do an apology to him — apologize to him.